gmallard/stomp-demo/README.txt

 # and with tests from the stomp gem.
 #
 # The default configuration in this project uses a non-default port for the
-# stompserver RUby gem.
+# stompserver Ruby gem.
 This is because I already have a running instance
 # of ActiveMQ.
 My system is set up as follows:
 #
 # stompserver:: port 51613